Will stay in SP for life: Shivpal Yadav | Politics

 Evading a direct answer to whether the Samajwadi Party will contest the 2024 Lok Sabha polls with JD(U), the senior SP leader said, ''A decision will be taken by the party.'' ''We want that all those who are Lohiavaadi, Gandhivaadi and Chaudhary Charan Singhvaadi, should converge and then move ahead.
 Our target is to remove the BJP,'' he said.

-After dumping the BJP in Bihar and forming a new government with RJD and the Left parties, Kumar has emerged as a prominent leader in the opposition camp against Narendra Modi in the 2024 general election.
+After dumping the BJP in Bihar and forming a new government with RJD and the Left parties, Bihar Chief Minister Nitish Kumar has emerged as a prominent leader in the opposition camp against Narendra Modi in the 2024 general election.

 Kumar had met Akhilesh after switching sides and senior JD(U) leader K C Tyagi was seen in election meetings of SP in the Mainpuri by-poll.